pupil-labs/pupil-docs/src/core/software/pupil-player.md

 #### Fixation Detector
 The offline fixation detector calculates fixations for the whole recording.
-The menu gives feedback about the progress of the detection, how many fixations were found and shows detailed information about the current fixation.
+The menu gives feedback about the progress of the detection, how many fixations were found, and shows detailed information about the current fixation.
 Press `f` or click the `f` hot key button on the left hand side of the window to seek forward to the next fixation.

 <div class="pb-4">
   <img src="../../media/core/imgs/pg-fixation.jpg" style="display:flex;margin:0 auto;">